seviet/landingpage/vsphere/refarch-main.md

 Each one of these port groups typically is assigned a VLAN out of the datacenter's pool and a routable IP address segment.
 Routing functions are handled by switching layers outside of vSphere, such as TOR or EOR switch/router.

+It's still valid to deploy all the networks shown in the original design, so if the resources are readily available, feel free.
+The main thing to keep in mind is that this is a requirement per PCF installation, so keep a count of how many of those overall you will require.

 ### Reference Approach Without Three Clusters

-Some desire to start with PCF aligned to less resource than the standard (above) calls for, so the starting point for that is a single Cluster.
-If you are working with at least three ESXi hosts, the recommended guidance is still to setup in three Clusters, even with one host in each (such that the HA comes fro the PasS, not the IaaS), but for less than that, place all available hosts into a single Cluster with DRS and HA enabled.
+Some desire to start with PCF aligned to fewer resources than the standard (above) calls for, so the starting point for that is a single Cluster.
+If you are working with at least three ESXi hosts, the recommended guidance is still to setup in three Clusters, even with one host in each (such that the HA comes from the PasS, not the IaaS), but for less than that, place all available hosts into a single Cluster with DRS and HA enabled.

   ![PCF Single Cluster Model](../static/vsphere/images/PCF RefArch vSphere oneCluster.png)